vmware-tanzu/secrets-manager/docs/_pages/0980-release-management.md

 Upon completion, the script will display a link on the console.
 Use this link to create a pull request (PR) and merge it into the `gh-pages` branch.

+Alternatively, you can use a make target too:
+`make helm-chart-release VSECM_VERSION=0.22.0`

+> **Keep The Most Recent Version of the Helm Charts**
+>
+> Make sure you keep only the most recent version of the Helm Charts in the
+> `main` branch.
+Older versions should be snapshotted in the `gh-pages` branch
+> using the workflow described above.
+{: .block-tip }

 ### 12. Add a Snapshot of the Current Documentation